Join the Newcomers’ Meetings and learn more about IWAK

 - Women who have lived outside Poland as an expatriate for at least 5 years.

-It is possible to join IWAK at any time during the year and if you join after September, the remaining membership fee is determined as follows:
+It is possible to join IWAK at any time during the year and if you join after September, the remaining membership fee for new members is determined as follows:

 Fees may be paid either in cash at one of our Coffee Mornings or Newcomers’ Meetings, or by electronic bank transfer to the account below.
 Please title the transfer MEMBERSHIP and INCLUDE YOUR NAME AS REFERENCE.
 Fees are non-refundable and all renewal fees for existing members are due by 15 Oct.

 Bank Address: Bank Pekao S.A, Rynek Glowny 31, Kraków